 Providing supportive professional learning experiences is foundational to any internship at NMAH.
 We also believe equitable access is a crucial component that helps diversify and strengthen our field.

 The NMAH Internship Program defines equity in accordance with the American Alliance of Museums (AAM) as "the fair and just treatment of all members of a community."
-Ensuring equity requires acknowledging and respecting that people have different needs and committing to meet those needs.
+Ensuring equity requires acknowledging and respecting that people have different needs and taking action to meet those needs.

 In order to ensure equitable access, our internship program is dedicated to identifying and addressing systemic barriers to the museum field.
 This work is and will continue to be ongoing, and we are happy to provide updates about our process as we continue to improve our efforts.

 For decades, unpaid internships have been prevalent in museums, and the Smithsonian is no different.
 However, just because something has happened for a long time doesn't make it right, and unpaid internships create a systematic high financial barrier for many potential interns who need financial support for basic living costs incurred during an internship.
 These costs can include housing, food, commuting, travel to and from DC, technology, healthcare, childcare, etc.

 With this in mind, in 2020, we instated our equitable internship stipends process as an integral part of our program at NMAH.
 These stipends are available to all interns based on their self-disclosed level of need, dependent on available museum funding.
 This allows for people who would otherwise be excluded from the museum field to be able to meaningfully participate in a professional learning experience, establishing and building upon a foundation of museum practice for the future.